 Master of Arts

 The degree program is offered in two options: with a thesis or with a report.
-The thesis option requires thirty semester hours of coursework; the report option requires thirty-three.
-Both options require students to complete the following: six semester hours of core coursework in anthropology; a minimum of twelve additional semester hours of coursework in anthropology; a minimum of six semester hours of coursework commonly taken as a minor outside the Department of Anthropology; and either a dedicated report or thesis course.
+The thesis option requires 30 semester hours of coursework; the report option requires 33.
+Both options require students to complete the following: six semester hours of core coursework in anthropology; a minimum of 12 additional semester hours of coursework in anthropology; a minimum of six semester hours of coursework commonly taken as a minor outside the Department of Anthropology; and either a dedicated report or thesis course.
 Students in archaeology, linguistic anthropology, and biological anthropology must take at least one core course from their particular subfield.
 Students in sociocultural anthropology must complete the core course in social anthropology (Anthropology 392M, Introduction to Graduate Social Anthropology) as well as the core course in cultural forms (Anthropology 392P, Introduction to Cultural Forms).
 Recommended minor areas for supporting work include Asian studies, art history, biology, communication, comparative literature, computer science, economics, English, geography, geological sciences, government, history, kinesiology, Latin American studies, linguistics, philosophy, psychology, sociology, statistics, Middle Eastern studies, American studies, women’s and gender studies, cultural studies, African and African diaspora studies, Mexican American and Latino/a studies, Native American and indigenous studies, and ethnomusicology.

 Doctor of Philosophy